Crete: Holiday homes and immigration

-Crete's mild climate attracts interest from northern Europeans who want a holiday home or residence on the island.
+Crete's mild climate attracts northern Europeans who want a holiday home or residence on the island.
 EU citizens have the right to freely buy property and reside with little formality.
 In the cities of Heraklion and Chania, the average price per square metre of apartments ranges from €1,670 to €1,700.
 A growing number of real estate companies cater mainly to British immigrants, followed by Dutch, German, Scandinavian and other European nationalities wishing to own a home in Crete.
 The British immigrants are concentrated in the western regional units of Chania and Rethymno and to a lesser extent in Heraklion and Lasithi.

 Archaeological sites and museums

-The area has a large number of archaeological sites, including the Minoan sites of Knossos, Malia (not to be confused with the town of the same name), Petras and Phaistos, the classical site of Gortys, and the diverse archaeology of the island of Koufonisi, which includes Minoan, Roman, and World War II era ruins (nb. due to conservation concerns, access to Koufonisi has been restricted for the last few years).
+The area has a large number of archaeological sites, including the Minoan sites of Knossos, Malia (not to be confused with the town of the same name), Zakros, Petras and Phaistos, the classical site of Gortys, and the diverse archaeology of the island of Koufonisi, which includes Minoan, Roman, and World War II era ruins (nb. due to conservation concerns, access to Koufonisi has been restricted for the last few years).